Tuesday, July 1, 2025

 “It's more about restraint in every direction.
 The shame - - “

 “Most people have shame in every direction.
-Is the primary goal to understand or be understood?”
+The question you have to answer, is, is the primary goal to understand or be understood?”

 "To survive.
-For certain it is a question of survival.
+For certain the goal is survival.
+I never expected to be on this path in a relationship.
 The promiscuity in a relationship was something I never heard of outside tabloid news, and an occasional asshole friend, or talk of a person you cannot escape such as an employer.
-What appears to be happening to her is so profoundly out of order that, if it was me doing it, I would see a doctor.”
+What appears to be happening to her is so profoundly out of order, a virtual splitting of self into completely unpredictable and entirely explosive constituents that, if it was me doing it, I would see a doctor.”

 “And you would need to.”

-"But I concur with your analysis, Doctor.
+"But I concur with your opinion, Doctor.
 I believe a few observations might help.
-False pretense is a powerful tool in certain hands, but false pretense is exhausting to maintain.
+I encountered a person devoid of authenticity.
+A person composed of false pretenses so powerful they owned the reality, but false pretense is exhausting to maintain.
 One way to maintain false pretense is to inflict Intimate Terror.
-The point of Intimate Terrorism is to create fear so intense, false pretense is the acceptable alternative.
-To survive the fear I was embracing the lie.”
+The point of Intimate Terror is to create fear so intense, false pretense is the acceptable alternative.
+To survive fear I was embracing the lie.”

-"If this is a diagnosed Borderline Personality Disorder with diagnosed Reactive Attachment Disorder and a host of other co-morbidities, the term False Pretense doesn't begin to describe it.”
+"If this is a diagnosed Borderline Personality Disorder with diagnosed Reactive Attachment Disorder (and a host of commensurate co-morbidities) the term False Pretense doesn't begin to describe it.”

-“I use the term False Pretense as a legal term.”
+“I use False Pretense as a legal term.”

-"Why do those who use false pretense blur the lines of legal and illegal acts?”
+"Is this why those who do use false pretense blur the lines of legal and illegal acts?”

 “They don't distinguish between legitimate and illegitimate because they have no emotional attachment to outcomes.
-It's whatever serves their immediate sense of security and entitlement and perhaps a form of satisfaction obtained from inflicting pain and no other way.”
+They have no emotional attachment to reality.
+It's whatever serves their immediate sense of security and entitlement and perhaps a form of satisfaction to be obtained from inflicting pain and no other way.
+The sadism part of the Borderline Disorder is prevalent.
+Practically step one.”

 “I discovered too late how she practiced Intimate Terror to hide her tracks.”

 "Yes, Doctor.
-I did a ten year isolation with a female Intimate Terrorist.
+I did a ten year isolation.
 I made a lot of notes.
-Some of it is on the public record in court transcripts, affidavits, and long letters to social workers, counsellors, police investigators, and other social science experts in Canada's most western province."
+Some of it is on the public record in court transcripts, affidavits, and long letters to social workers, counsellors, police investigators, and other social science experts in Canada's westernmost province."

 "Extensive learning experience.
 What is your conclusion?"